Nuclear triad: Components of a strategic nuclear triad

 Tactical nuclear weapons, also known as non-strategic nuclear weapons, are used in air, land and sea warfare.
 Their primary use in a non-strategic war-fighting role is to destroy military forces in the battle area.
 But, depending on the target in today's nuclear age, they are not counted toward triad status because of the possibility that many of these systems could be used as strategic weapons.
 During the Cold War, it was easy to point out which nuclear weapons were tactical.
 Each type of weapon had different capabilities that were better suited for different missions.
 Air-to-air missiles, rockets, surface-to-air missiles, small air-to-ground rockets, bombs, and precision munitions have been developed and deployed with nuclear warheads.
 Ground forces have included tactical nuclear artillery shells, surface-to-surface rockets, land mines, medium and small man-packable nuclear engineering demolition charges, and even man-carried or vehicle-mounted recoilless rifles.
 Naval forces have carried weapons that include nuclear-armed naval rockets, depth charges, torpedoes, and naval gunnery shells.

+Country comparison

+The table uses the following identifiers: